biosustain/co/docs/component.rst

 Components & Features
 =====================

-.. module:: co.component
+.. module:: co

 The :class:`Component` class is very similar to :class:`Bio.SeqRecord.SeqRecord`, but does not currently sub-class it---mainly because the ``features`` property is implemented differently.

-.. automodule:: co.component
+.. automodule:: co
-   :members:
+   :members: Component
    :undoc-members: